learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 ### JWT Auth in Redux and Rails

+**This is a sample application and walks through _one_ possible auth implementation.
+Please do not blindly copy/paste the code here.
+Use this as a template for setting up token auth in a React/Redux application.**

 ---

 ## Part 1: R A I L S and Encoding BCrypt

 #### Creating our Server

 * This section will walk through building a rails server.
-If you have questions about `Cors`, `ActiveModel::Serializer`, `Postgres`, and general questions about Rails as an api only, refer [to this guide](https://github.com/learn-co-curriculum/mod3-project-week-setup-example).
+If you have questions about `Cors`, `ActiveModel::Serializer`, `Postgres`, namespacing and versioning our API, and/or general questions about Rails as an api only, refer [to this guide](https://github.com/learn-co-curriculum/mod3-project-week-setup-example).

 * Let's create our app with `rails new server --api --database=postgresql`